Ensono/amido.github.io/docs/testing.md

 No more updating stub responses that go out of date.
 Hooray!

 The Pact files (.json) are generated when the Pact tests are run (`npm run tests:pact`), and are published to the broker on succeeding.
-In order to get the latest pact file to generate the stub service from, you can either:
+To get the latest pact file to generate the stub service from, you can either:

 1. Run the tests, which will output the Pact .json files to [**tests**/pacts](./__tests__/pacts)